sympy/sympy/doc/src/tutorial/assumptions.rst

 The assumptions system is not just for symbols or for complex expressions.
 It can also be used for plain SymPy integers and other objects.
-The assumptions predicates are available on any instance of ``Basic`` which is the superclass for most classes of SymPy objects.
-A plain Python ``int`` is not a ``Basic`` instance and will can not be used to query assumptions predicates.
-We can "sympify" regular Python objects to become SymPy objects with ``sympify`` or ``S`` and then the assumptions system can be used:
+The assumptions predicates are available on any instance of :class:`~.Basic` which is the superclass for most classes of SymPy objects.
+A plain Python :class:`int` is not a :class:`~.Basic` instance and will can not be used to query assumptions predicates.
+We can "sympify" regular Python objects to become SymPy objects with :func:`~.sympify` or ``S`` (:class:`~.SingletonRegistry`) and then the assumptions system can be used:

     >>> from sympy import S
     >>> x = 2